 … enjoyed Watches‘ presence….

-… and did not forget a lucky cat, which made its rounds in the restaurant:
+… and did not forget a tortoiseshell cat, which made its rounds in the restaurant:

 By now we knew the times of our food guests.